kayatb/DL2_hopfield/README.md

 2. UDPOS
 3. SNLI

-All 3 datasets are auto downloaded the first time train.py or main.py is called.
+All 3 datasets are automatically downloaded the first time `train.py` or `main.py` is called.

 # Example Training
 An example of how to run the code with `main.py` or `train.py`.